NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 • Class D: Up to $100,000 per project

-Applicants must provide business registration details, proof of general liability insurance and evidence of workers’ compensation coverage (or an exemption if self-employed).
+Applicants must provide business registration details, proof of general liability insurance and evidence of workers’ compensation coverage (or an exemption if they’re self-employed and they choose to opt out of coverage).

 Required business insurance in North Dakota:

 Ohio does not issue a statewide general contractor license.
-However, licenses are required for electrical, plumbing, HVAC, hydronics and refrigeration work through the Ohio Construction Industry Licensing Board (OCILB).
+However, state trade licenses are required for electrical, plumbing, HVAC, hydronics and refrigeration work through the Ohio Construction Industry Licensing Board (OCILB).

 To apply for a state trade license, applicants must be at least 18 years old, a U.S. citizen or legal resident and have at least five years of trade experience (or be a registered engineer).
-You must pass both trade and business exams, show proof of general liability insurance and pay a $25 application fee.
+Contractors must pass both trade and business exams, show proof of general liability insurance coverage and pay the OCILB application fee.

 Local jurisdictions such as Cleveland, Columbus and Cincinnati require separate general contractor or home improvement licenses, so verify local rules before beginning work.